timescale/docs/use-timescale/compression/decompress-chunks.md

 </Highlight>

 This section describes commands to use for decompressing chunks.
 You can filter by time to select the chunks you want to decompress.
+To backfill data, use the [backfilling script][backfilling_script].

 ## Decompress chunks manually